momoso7/100-days-of-code/log.md

 **Today's Progress**: Ramping up the personal portofolio page.

 **Thoughts**: For how many projects in a row? the navigation bar part is the hardest one!
 Finally, I successfully made a working media query.

+### Day 22: 3 December 2020
+**Today's Progress**: Finished up the personal portofolio page, yay!

+**Thoughts**: Quite a challenge, but managed to finish it.
+I have finished the responsive web design challenge.
+On to the next one.
+You can find the personal portofolio page [here](https://codepen.io/momoso7/full/dypormj).
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)